jahmar-code/fl_research/README_ANALYSIS.md

 3. **Heterogeneity Impact**: Use iid_vs_non_iid_accuracy.png and accuracy_retention.png to demonstrate varying resilience to data heterogeneity

 4. **Communication Efficiency**: Include communication_overhead.png when discussing resource requirements

-## Contact

-For any questions about this analysis, please contact the research team.

----

-© 2025 Federated Learning Privacy Research Team